wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 - Open the help guide by clicking on the supervisor account in the upper right corner and selecting the **Help** option.

-## Part 4: Supervisor permissions and remote agent logout
+## 2.2: Supervisor permissions and remote agent logout

 >Here we go through the newly added dashboard.
 We will learn how to change supervisor permissions and how to manually log out agents by using a supervisor account.